idleberg/prismjs-nsis/README.md

 ### Build

 A minified JavaScript package will be built automatically after installing with NPM.
-To manually trigger a build, run `gulp build`.
-If you wish to support [InstallOptions](http://nsis.sourceforge.net/Docs/InstallOptions/Readme.html), use `gulp build --ini` to include the highlighter for INI files.
+To manually trigger a build, run `npm run build`.

 ## License

 This work is licensed under the [The MIT License](LICENSE.md).

-## Donate

-You are welcome to support this project using [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/prismjs-nsis) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`